-Exhibit Description of Document 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Operating Agreement of Ellington Financial LLC, incorporated by reference to Exhibit 3.1 to the Company's Registration Statement on Form S-11, Commission File No. 333-160562, filed on November 3, 2009 3.2 First Amendment to Second Amended and Restated Operating Agreement of Ellington Financial LLC dated August 8, 2011, incorporated by reference to Exhibit 3.2 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2011 4.1 Form of Common Share Certificate of Ellington Financial LLC, incorporated by reference to Exhibit 4.1 to the Company's Registration Statement on Form S-11, Commission File No. 333-160562 4.2 Form of certificate representing Preferred Shares 4.3 Form of Indenture, incorporated by reference to Exhibit 4.3 to the Company's Registration Statement on Form S-3, Commission File No. 333-177754 4.4 Form of Warrant 4.5 Form of Warrant Agreement 4.6 Form of Subscription Rights Agreement (including form of subscription rights certificate) 5.1 Opinion of Hunton & Williams LLP as to legality of the securities being issued 8.1 Opinion of Hunton & Williams LLP as to certain U.S. federal income tax matters 12.1 Statement re: Computation of Ratios, incorporated by reference to Exhibit 12.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2013 21.1 List of Subsidiaries, incorporated by reference to Exhibit 21.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2013 23.1 Consent of Hunton & Williams LLP (included in Exhibits 5.1 and 8.1) 23.2 Consent of PricewaterhouseCoopers LLP 24.1 Power of Attorney (included on Signature Page) 25.1 Statement of Eligibility of Trustee on Form T-1
+Exhibit Description of Document 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Operating Agreement of Ellington Financial LLC, incorporated by reference to Exhibit 3.1 to the Company's Registration Statement on Form S-11, Commission File No. 333-160562, filed on November 3, 2009 3.2 First Amendment to Second Amended and Restated Operating Agreement of Ellington Financial LLC dated August 8, 2011, incorporated by reference to Exhibit 3.2 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2011 4.1 Form of Common Share Certificate of Ellington Financial LLC, incorporated by reference to Exhibit 4.1 to the Company's Registration Statement on Form S-11, Commission File No. 333-160562 4.2 Form of certificate representing Preferred Shares 4.3 Form of Indenture, incorporated by reference to Exhibit 4.3 to the Company's Registration Statement on Form S-3, Commission File No. 333-177754 4.4 Form of Warrant 4.5 Form of Warrant Agreement 4.6 Form of Subscription Rights Agreement (including form of subscription rights certificate) 5.1 Opinion of Hunton & Williams LLP as to legality of the securities being issued, incorporated by reference to Exhibit 5.1 to the Company's Registration Statement on Form S-3 filed on April 21, 2014 (Commission File No. 333-195411) 8.1 Opinion of Hunton & Williams LLP as to certain U.S. federal income tax matters 12.1 Statement re: Computation of Ratios, incorporated by reference to Exhibit 12.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2014 21.1 List of Subsidiaries, incorporated by reference to Exhibit 21.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2014 23.1 Consent of Hunton & Williams LLP (included in Exhibits 5.1 and 8.1) 23.2 Consent of PricewaterhouseCoopers LLP 24.1 Power of Attorney (included on Signature Page) 25.1 Statement of Eligibility of Trustee on Form T-1 -